oriansj/stage0-posix/README.md

 wondering things like What is a kaem.run?, see the other repositories readme's which might answer some more tool-specific questions.

-We hang out on the freenode IRC network in the #bootstrappable channel.
+We hang out on the libera.chat IRC network in the #bootstrappable channel.
 And a full summary of all of the tools can be found here: https://github.com/oriansj/talk-notes/blob/master/bootstrappable.org